 My contact hadn’t shown up, so I had nobody to intercede for me about the photo.
 We took our seats at about 12:30.
 At Sid’s request, I read aloud a few pages from his book and tried to explain a few things with the help of another audience member.
 I also recited from the printed-out Wikipedia article on Apollo 14.
 The auditorium became packed and buzzing.
 Then after a hush Dr. Mitchell appeared, escorted: he surveyed a couple of hundred adults and one child, who little aided the astronaut’s recovery from busloads of kids.
 This venerable figure then gave a double presentation, one on his lunar trip and the other on the need to conserve the earth’s resources.

-When the applause from the standing ovation was still dying down, I arose and humbly asked the nearest official if I could get a photo of the speaker and the boy, who after all had arrived from Floyd ‘way before noon….
-“Charlotte…wonderful…heirloom….”
-While this gentleman hesitantly approached Dr. Mitchell, and while dozens of people crowded toward the front, I turned back to grab Sid: but who is this creature clinging backward to his seat, head buried in arms!
+When the applause from the standing ovation was still dying down, I arose and humbly asked the nearest official if I could get a photo of the speaker and the boy, “Who after all had arrived from Floyd ‘way before noon….
+Charlotte….smart fellow…. wonderful memento….”
+While this gentleman hesitantly approached Dr. Mitchell, and while dozens of people crowded toward the front, I turned back to grab Sid: but who is this creature clinging backward to his seat, head buried in arms?!

-After our accomplishment-ordeal, Sid walked breezily down the sidewalk, mentioning no ice cream, freed from his obligation to be honored.
-He drew smiles from several young women who must have appreciated his rare youthfulness, his abundant black hair, and his handsome face.
+After our accomplishment-ordeal, Sid walked breezily down the sidewalk, mentioning no frozen bribe, freed from his obligation to be honored.
+He drew smiles from several young women who appreciated his rare youthfulness, his abundant black hair, and his handsome face.
 He stopped to pick up a colored leaf—“This is for Mommy—“ then zig-zagged over the pavement making a many-hued collection for the whole family.
 On the way out of the parking garage, I had trouble operating the ticket machine, even though supplied with change by foresight plus Marge’s reminder.